abdelrahman1a/UPI_Transactions_Analysis/README.md

 ## Key Questions Answered

-### 1️⃣ **What are the transaction trends over time?**
-- Analyzed transaction amounts and remaining balances by month (January to December 2024).
-- Identified peak transaction periods and trends in user spending behavior.
+### 1️⃣ Transaction Trends Over Time
+Transaction amounts fluctuated between 1.59M to 1.70M per month.
+Highest transactions occurred in May (1.70M) and February (1.69M).
+Lowest transactions occurred in August (1.59M) and July (1.60M).
+Balance remained stable across months, fluctuating around 8.2M to 8.5M.

 ### 2️⃣ **Who are the users of UPI transactions?**
-- Conducted demographic analysis to understand user profiles (age group, gender, device type).
+- Conducted demographic analysis [Filters] to understand user profiles (age group, gender, device type).
 - Segmented users based on transaction behavior and location.

-### 3️⃣ **What are the most common payment methods and purposes?**
-- Evaluated payment methods (e.g., UPI, cards) and transaction purposes (e.g., shopping, bills).
-- Identified the most frequently used payment methods and purposes.

-### 4️⃣ **How does the remaining balance trend over time?**
+### 3️⃣  **How does the remaining balance trend over time?**
 - Analyzed remaining balance trends by month and city.
-- Identified patterns in user savings and spending behavior.

 ---